Korean Bamboo Salt, 9x Roasted | Purple Crystals |8.47 oz

-K-LAVA 9x Roasted Bamboo Salt is an authentic Korean purple bamboo salt, made in Korea by Insanga (인산가) by sealing sun-dried sea salt in bamboo and firing it nine times over a pine-wood flame — with no additives, anti-caking agents, or dyes.
+K-LAVA 9x Roasted Bamboo Salt is an authentic Korean purple bamboo salt (jajukyeom), made in Korea by Insanga (인산가) by sealing sun-dried sea salt in bamboo and firing it nine times over a pine-wood flame — the final roast hot enough to melt the salt into deep-purple crystals, with no additives, anti-caking agents, or dyes.
+Sourced by Kosbee.

 For centuries, Korean artisans have packed sun-dried sea salt into bamboo, sealed it with mineral clay, and fired it again and again until the salt itself melts like lava.
-Insanga keeps that slow, fire-tended craft alive — one small batch at a time.
+K-LAVA carries on that slow, fire-tended craft, made today by Insanga (인산가) — one small batch at a time.

 On the ninth firing, the heat climbs high enough to melt the salt like molten lava, burning off impurities while drawing character from the bamboo, pine, and mineral-rich clay seal.
-What's left is a clean, complex salt with a depth of flavor you simply can't get from ordinary table or sea salt.
+As it cools, it hardens into solid crystals — what Koreans call jajukyeom.

-This nine-time process is what separates traditional Korean bamboo salt from everyday seasoning, and it's why so many people seek it out by name.
+This nine-time process is what sets traditional Korean bamboo salt apart from ordinary seasoning, and it gives these crystals their clean, complex, savory taste.

 The Signature Purple Crystal